 Why Supplement Magnesium?

-The research shows over 75% of people don’t meet the recommended intake of magnesium- making magnesium supplements a staple in any functional medicine practitioners tool box.
+The research shows over 75% of people don’t meet the recommended intake of magnesium- making magnesium supplements a staple in any functional medicine practitioners tool box and everyones cupboards.
 The newest statistics show that 20% of people are clinically deficient with upwards of 90% being sub clinically deficient and expressing symptoms.

-For reference, in paleolithic times, an average of 600mg of bioavailable magnesium was consumed daily.
+For reference, in Palaeolithic times, an average of 600mg of bioavailable magnesium was consumed daily.
 Today, the average person is hardly getting 300mg.

 Pair this low intake with gut (absorption) issues and the increased need for magnesium in modern times, the current average intake is not sufficient for positive magnesium balance in the body.
 Simple supply and demand.
 The body has a higher demand for magnesium yet the supply is lower, creating a chronic deficit.
 This shows up physically.

-Restoring levels via supplementation of magnesium begins to bring the body back into balance.
-Now the question becomes, which magnesium do I choose?
+Restoring levels via magnesium supplementation begins to bring the body back into balance.
+Now the question becomes, which magnesium do you choose?

 Which Magnesium is Right for You?